Auto Transcript

 As eternal creatures, we ought to be looking for eternal things.

-Well, for of course we know we’re going to live a life without sin, life without death, a life with perfect contentment, happiness, excitement, fellowship, joy, peace, and a closeness with God that would never fade.
+Well, we know we’re going to live a life without sin, life without death, a life with perfect contentment, happiness, excitement, fellowship, joy, peace, and a closeness with God that would never fade.

-But you know what else there’s going to be?
-We we don’t talk about this enough.
+But what else is there going to be?
+We don’t talk about this enough.

-Sometimes we can read that list and it can kind of like glaze over our eyes because doesn’t really necessarily mean anything to us.
+Sometimes we can read that list and it can kind of glaze over our eyes because it doesn’t really necessarily mean anything to us.
 We don’t see it yet.

-So think about it this way.
-As much as you think you will enjoy the lust that you lust lust after here, heaven will have things better than that.
+Think about it this way.
+As much as you think you will enjoy the lust that you lust after here, heaven will have things better than that.

 Heaven will have things that are superior to that in every way.